Fidelisesq/AWS-Cloud-Resume/Documentation.md

 #### **Challenges & Strategies**

-Using Cypress was easy to run the test.
-I got a good part of my the workflow from my Cypress Cloud dashboard after creating an account and a project on the platform.
+Using Cypress made it easy to run the test.
+I got a good part of my workflow from my Cypress Cloud dashboard after creating an account and a project on the platform.
 I got the Cypress Token, which I added as `CYPRESS_RECORD_KEY` in my GitHub Actions workflow.
 This allowed Cypress to upload test logs, screenshots, and videos to the Cypress Cloud dashboard for easier debugging.
 With this setup, I could monitor test history and quickly identify any failures after each deployment.

 ---